Connecticut Financial Center

 gallery

-Connecticut Financial Center Side View with City Hall and the Green, Courtesy of Robbie Skoronski, February 21, 2018.
+Connecticut Financial Center Side View with City Hall and the Green, taken by of Robbie Skoronski, February 21, 2018.
 An iconic New Haven view on a gorgeous day.
 A truly beautiful city!

 gallery

-Connecticut Financial Center from the New Haven Green, Courtesy of Robbie Skoronski, February 21, 2018.
+Connecticut Financial Center from the New Haven Green, taken by Robbie Skoronski on February 21, 2018.
 The Center overlooks the New Haven Green, offering great views and enhancing the importance of the Green as a civic space.

 gallery

-Connecticut Financial Center Side Plaza, Courtesy of Robbie Skoronski, February 19, 2018 This plaza runs where Court St. once ran, in between the Connecticut Financial Center and the Post Office.
-It merely serves as a conduit from once space to another
+Connecticut Financial Center Side Plaza on February 19, 2018.
+This plaza runs where Court Street once ran, in between the Connecticut Financial Center and the Post Office.
+It serves as a conduit from once space to another.

 gallery

-Connecticut Financial Center- Main Plaza, Courtesy of Robbie Skoronski, February 19, 2018.
-Since the Center sits away from the street, it creates this interesting plaza in front of it that acts as a sort of front porch for the building and a convergence of the power around it.
+Connecticut Financial Center- Main Plaza on February 19, 2018.
+Since the Center sits away from the street, it creates this interesting plaza in front of it that acts as a sort of front porch for the building and sits at the convergence of the power around it.

 gallery

-Connecticut Financial Center- Main Entry, Courtesy of Robbie Skoronski, February 19, 2018.
-The geometrical ornamentation above the main entry encourages movement into the building, but still gives off cold and harsh vibes.
+Connecticut Financial Center- Main Entry on February 19, 2018.
+The geometrical ornamentation above the main entry encourages movement into the building, but its sharp corners and stone material may also be perceived as cold and harsh.

 gallery